appzic/elementid/README.md

 ## Contributing

-If you want to open a issue, create a Pull Request or simply want to know how you can run it on your local machine, please read the [Contributing guide](https://github.com/appzic/elementid/blob/main/CONTRIBUTING.md).
+If you want to open an issue, create a Pull Request, or simply want to know how you can run it on your local machine, please read the [Contributing Guide](https://github.com/appzic/elementid/blob/main/CONTRIBUTING.md).

 ## License